-- Campus will open beginning at 2:50pm. - Students will be guided to their designated pick-up location on the playground and wait with their teacher and grade-level Stable Group. - Children should enter the vehicle from the passenger side. - Drivers should not leave their vehicles.
+- Campus will open beginning at 2:30 pm. - Students will be guided to their designated pick-up location on the playground and wait with their teacher and grade-level stable group. - Children should enter the vehicle from the passenger side. - Drivers should not leave the vehicles.